Skip to main content

 Share

 Woodstock City Council has endorsed a proposal by Mayor Jerry Acchione to create a new shelter for those currently living on Woodstock streets and in encampments.
-The so-called homelessness service centre would be paid for by a recent cash windfall from the province.

 “We have a lot of homeless here in Woodstock and the surrounding area that don’t have a place to go, and they just take over everything,” commented Blackmore.

-Woodstock is receiving $1.99 million from the province’s Building Faster Fund after exceeding its target for housing starts in 2023.
+Woodstock is receiving $1.99 million from the province’s Building Faster fund after exceeding its target for housing starts in 2023.

 “What I envision is a low barrier shelter system that accepts couples, maybe has a storage spot for stuff that they’re collecting.
 Somewhere they can go, stay an entire day and night,” he said.